 Use a Swiffer duster or vacuum with a small attachment to catch the pet hair under the front of the fridge.
 Some fridges have a removable grill that you can vacuum to remove dust…and…err…pet hair.
 This is another reason to regularly vacuum the refrigerator coils at the back of the fridge.

-Over time grease and cooking oils can create a thin film cover the tile, stainless steel appliances, and even on your favorite pendant light.
+Over time grease and cooking, oils can create a thin film covering the tile, stainless steel appliances, and even your favorite pendant light.
 Pet hair flies around in the air and can get stuck on these elements.
 Wipe it down with a cleaner that cuts through grease.
-Use a stainless-steel polish to get a streak-free finish once you have freed it from the pet-hair.
+Use a stainless-steel polish to get a streak-free finish once you have freed it from the pet hair.

 It seems insane that we need to clean out the machine that is regularly filled with hot soapy water, but pet hair likes to get stuck around the gasket that seals the door.
 To clean this up, leave the door open and let the machine dry out.
 Then easily wipe hair out with a paper towel or use a vacuum.

 #27 Dry Before You Clean